corefan/xenko-docs/manual/game-studio/index.md

 * organize assets by folder, attach tags and get notifications from modified assets on the disk
 * build a game executable and run it directly

-For game developers, Game Studio is also integrated with your Visual Studio projects, so you can seamlessly sync and switch back and forth.
+Game Studio is also integrated with your Visual Studio projects, so you can seamlessly sync and switch between them.

 ## Interface